 For this suite of methods to be replicated and used by others, they should be verified and validated in some way.
 However, method verification/validation is not as common as it may need to be in this developing field of research.
 For example, Underwood et al. (2017, p.1337) stated “Methods used have not been analysed experimentally to determine the relative importance of the different thermal, physical and chemical techniques on rates of recovery and dissolution of different sizes and polymers of microplastic”.
 To verify and validate new methods, so called “recovery rate” studies are sometimes undertaken alongside the main microplastic extraction.
 This entails ‘spiking’ the studied matrix with known types and configurations of spiking polymers, running a method considered for use in further study of that matrix, and then establishing the amount of spiking plastics recovered.
 This provides an indication of how effective the method is at extracting plastics from a specific matrix, typically as a percentage recovery rate.
 When implemented effectively, this could provide an insight in to how well a method could perform compared to others.
 Further to this, a recovery below 100% could suggest how using a certain method may underestimate the amount of microplastics in a matrix, and a recovery over 100% could show a potential for overestimation.
 Under and/or overestimating the number of microplastics in the environment could have further implications.
-For example, underestimating the number provides the chance of underplaying the severity of this pollution.
-Whereas overestimating may allow for scaremongering of an issue which is not that severe.
+For example, underestimating the number provides the chance of underplaying the severity of this pollution, whereas overestimating may allow for scaremongering of an issue which is not that severe.
 Both of these scenarios can have a negative impact if used in the media, particularly to those readers in the wider non-scientific population.

 This meta-analysis aims to identify the recovery rates from multiple studies, and critically review how they vary when using different methods to extract microplastics from a wide range of matrices.
 The analysis is the first (to our knowledge) to provide an estimate of how much microplastic research may be under or over-estimating current levels of microplastics based on the methods utilised and the recovery rates found.
 Finally, recommended reporting criteria are provided for future recovery rate studies to allow for improved validation and simpler replication.